tremblay/HTML-Table-to-JSON/README.md

   - Format: `array(0 => firstColToInclude, 1 => secondColToInclude)` OR `array(firstIndex, secondIndex)`.
   - Default `NULL`
 - `arrangeByRows`
   - Choosing `FALSE` treats cells as discrete objects.
-Cells are arranged in arrays by column, where each cell has properties of name, column title, row title, and span number.
+Cells are arranged in arrays by column, where each cell has properties of name, column title, row title, span number, and URL (if applicable).
   - Choosing `TRUE` treats each cell as a value for the attribute indicated in the column header.
 With this option, rows are arranged in an array, with `column_title : cell_title` pairs as attributes.
   - Default: `FALSE`
 - `ignoreHidden`